CardioLab/cadptp/README.md

 The CAD-PTP toolbox is a free contribution to the research community, like a paper.
 Please cite it as such:

-Schmidt SE & Winther S (2020). cadptp: Statistical module for calculating Clinical likelihood of coronary artery disease
+Schmidt SE & Winther S (2020). cadptp: Statistical module for calculating Clinical likelihood of coronary artery disease. https://github.com/CardioLab/cadptp

-And please cite it the orginal reseasch paper:
+And please also cite the orginal reseasch paper:

 Winther et al. Incorporating Coronary Calcification Into Pre-Test Assessment of the Likelihood of Coronary Artery Disease, Journals of the American College of Cardiology, In press